 Corduroy has a nap.
 (Read all about napped fabric) This means that it has a pile in one direction and must be cut with the pieces all facing one direction.
 If the pieces are cut in different directions, the color and feel can vary.
 You can see in this example below how the light can hit the pile differently if you place pieces in different directions.
 This is especially important when sewing clothing.

 Fortunately, many patterns offer a “with nap” cutting layout.
-It is also best to double-check the fabric requirements as sewing fabrics with a nap often needs more fabric.
+It is also best to double-check the fabric requirements, as sewing fabrics with a nap often need more fabric.

 Choose Basic Shapes